For Intro-to-Anthropology 2018 there were two readings:

 Revisiting the Great Chain of Being

 Early understandings of evolution generally kept in place ideas about the “Great Chain of Being,” which led to an idea of evolution as ever-ascending progress.
 We can now take this information and use it to challenge these ideas.
 Evolution is simply change over time; it is not a guaranteed forward-march to better creatures.
-Since the environment is always changing, in dynamic interaction with organisms, it is impossible to specify absolute fitness (Lavenda & Schultz:41).
+Since the environment is always changing, in dynamic interaction with organisms, it is impossible to specify absolute fitness (Lavenda and Schultz 2018, 41).
 A trait that might be adaptive in one environment, becomes maladaptive in others.

 This means that human beings are not an inevitable result or pinnacle of evolution (56).
 “Indeed, the very notion that organisms are ‘going somewhere’ along a linear evolutionary ‘path’ has been questioned” (56).

 Moreover, evolution doesn’t always “work,” in the sense that the traits that are necessary to survive in a changing environment may or may not occur.
 They cannot just be called into action as environments change.
-It is estimated that “of all the species that have ever existed 99.999% are extinct” (Lewontin in Lavenda & Schultz:56).
+It is estimated that “of all the species that have ever existed 99.999% are extinct” (Lewontin in Lavenda and Schultz 2018, 56).

 Finally, evolution is not a necessary path from simple to complex.
 Sometimes a simpler or more flexible organism is more adaptable to changes.
-We are still in the Age of Bacteria (Gould in Lavenda & Schultz:56), and we now know that there are approximately the same number of bacteria cells as human cells for living human organisms.
+We are still in the Age of Bacteria (Gould in Lavenda and Schultz 2018, 56), and we now know that there are approximately the same number of bacteria cells as human cells for living human organisms.

 Evolution in the Anthropocene